stephengold/jme3-utilities/README.md

 + Jacques Descloitres, MODIS Rapid Response Team, NASA/GSFC
 + Tom Ruen

-I am grateful to JFrog, Google, and Github for providing free hosting for the Jme3-utilities Project and many other open-source projects.
+I am grateful to GitHub, JFrog, YouTube, and Imgur for providing free hosting for this project and many other open-source projects.

 I'm also grateful to Quinn (for lending me one of her microphones) and finally my dear Holly, for keeping me sane.